kdgregory/log4j-aws-appenders/README.md

 * `appender` is the actual appender code.
 * `tests` is a set of integration tests.
-These are in a separate module so that they can be run as desired, rather than as part of every build.
+These are in a separate module so that they can be run as desired, rather than as part of every build. *Beware: these tests create resources that incur AWS charges, and does not delete them automatically.*
 * `example` is a simple example that writes log message to all supported destinations.
-  It includes CloudFormation templates to create those destinations. *Note: you will incur AWS charges when running this example.*
+  It includes CloudFormation templates to create those destinations. *Note: you will incur AWS charges to run this example.*

 Classes in the top-level `com.kdgregory.log4j.aws` package are expected to remain backwards compatible.
-Any other classes, particularly those in the `com.kdgregory.log4j.aws.internal` package, may change arbitrarily and should not be relied-upon by user code.
+Any other classes, particularly those under packages named `internal`, may change arbitrarily and should not be relied-upon by user code.
 This caveat also applies to all test classes and packages.

 ### Versions